SanabriaNatalia/GlobantCodingChallenge/README.md

 3. Application Deployment

-    The Dockerized application is deployed to Azure App Service, ensuring it is accessible and scalable in the cloud.
+    The Dockerized application is deployed to Azure Container Apps, ensuring it is accessible and scalable in the cloud.
+A GitHub actions workflow is configured so that any pull-requests onto the main branch will re-deploy the container in Azure Container Registry.

 ### Technical Rationale